johanneslosch/re.call/README.md

 # re.call

-## servive to help users to remember to do things
+## service to help users to remember to do things

 ---